 Many of us feel like we can’t survive without our coffee.
 And when someone questions how much coffee we drink, we are quick to point out all the studies that say coffee is good for you.
 But those studies did not look at your genetics.
 And in fact, you may not be able to survive with your coffee.
 If you have certain variations in the gene for caffeine metabolism (CYP1A2), your coffee consumption may increase your risk of a heart attack.
 With this variant, drinking 2-3 cups of coffee a day increased your risk of a heart attack by 26% and drinking 4 or more cups a day increased your risk by 53%.
 Drinking 1 or fewer cups a day, however, did not increase the risk of a heart attack.

 Hopefully, you’re beginning to understand that a cookie cutter approach to your diet is not the best way to find a diet that works for your health.
 We need to take into consideration our genetics, our gut bacteria, and our immune system when developing a customized diet.
 Unfortunately, the field of individualized nutrition is still under construction.
 We know these factors are important when it comes to diet and health but we don't understand how it all works yet.
 But while us doctors and scientists figure this out, there is still a lot you can be doing to improve your diet and health.
-If you are ready to start transforming your diet to serve your health so you can feel better than ever, then I invite you to schedule an Introductory Consultation with me.

 - Cornelis MC et al. TCF7L2, dietary carbohydrate, and risk of type 2 diabetes in US women.
 American Journal of Clinical Nutrition.
 2009;89:1256-1262.